xypnox/xypnox.github.io/src/content/blog/notes/intro/index.md

 ---
 title : "Notes: Intro"
-description : "Once when I was foolish and clever, I thought I would never need to write anything down.
-That I will remember everything forever.
-I lived with this assumption till I came to my senses." date : 2021-06-13
+description : "From a time when I discovered the joy of note taking." date : 2021-06-13

 categories : ["tech"]